railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 Configuration & Administration
 ******************************

- *This chapter is for the administrators of an Open ERP system.
+ *This chapter is for the administrators of an OpenERP system.
- You will learn to configure Open ERP to match it to your company's needs and those of each individual user of the system.*
+ You will learn to configure OpenERP to match it to your company's needs and those of each individual user of the system.*

-Open ERP gives you great flexibility in configuring and using it, letting you modify its appearance, the general way it functions and the different analysis tools chosen to match your company's needs most closely.
+OpenERP gives you great flexibility in configuring and using it, letting you modify its appearance, the general way it functions and the different analysis tools chosen to match your company's needs most closely.
 These configuration changes are carried out through the user interface.

-Users can each arrange their own welcome page and their own menu, and you can also personalize Open ERP by assigning each user their own dashboard on their welcome page to provide them with the most up to date information.
-Then they can immediately see the information most relevant to them each time they sign in.
+Users can each arrange their own welcome page and their own menu, and you can also personalize OpenERP by assigning each user their own dashboard on their welcome page to provide them with the most up to date information.
+Then, they can immediately see the information most relevant to them each time they sign in.

-And Open ERP's main menu can be entirely reorganized.
+And OpenERP's main menu can be entirely reorganized.
 The management of access rights lets you assign certain functions to specific system users.
 You can also assign groups to the user, which lets him move system documents from state to state (such as the ability to approve employee expense requests).

 .. index::
    single: configuration
-   single: configuration; parameterization
+   single: configuration; parametrization
    single: configuration; personalization
    single: configuration; customization
    single: configuration; setup